HOW-TO: Request a Conference

 VALID CONFERENCE YEAR

-Once the request is approved and the conference site created, you will receive an email with all the information pertaining to your conference.
+Once the conference site created, you will receive an email with all the information pertaining to your conference.

 ACCEPTABLE EMAILS